 The aim of the conference was to introduce perspectives on how to tackle and prevent modern slavery and human trafficking.
 This was by means of presenting the situations and sharing experiences which were discussed and analyzed.

-In the first session of the conference, the participants shared their experiences working with law enforcement structures in investigating trafficking from different perspectives: investigation of potential trafficking cases, discussing witness protection issues, encouraging witnesses to give evidence, working in strategic partnerships and embedding tackling modern day slavery into neighbourhood policing approach.
-Also the following approaches were considered: the police operations in rescuing victims and tackle organized crime, developing anti-slavery partnership and working as combined forces in tackling MS/HT, speaking on their joint efforts to combat human trafficking, prosecution of the perpetrators, interviewing the victims and witnesses to gather evidence and dealing with the process in the court.
+In the first session of the conference, the participants shared their experiences working with law enforcement structures in investigating trafficking from different perspectives: investigation of potential trafficking cases; discussing witness protection issues; encouraging witnesses to give evidence; working in strategic partnerships and embedding tackling modern day slavery into a neighbourhood, with a policing approach.
+Also the following approaches were considered: the police operations in rescuing victims and tackle organized crime; developing anti-slavery partnership and working as combined forces in tackling MS/HT; speaking on their joint efforts to combat human trafficking; prosecution of the perpetrators; interviewing the victims and witnesses to gather evidence and dealing with the process in the court.
 Human Trafficking cases are difficult to investigate because trafficked persons don’t reveal many details of their stories.
 According to reported statistics, cases of trafficking in human beings in UK have increased, compared to previous years.